pylapp/Tips-tools/README.md

 ## Note

 It seems some web browsers (Firefox 58 for Android and Ubuntu) have bugs with IndexedDB.
 So you won't use the web app with them.
 You ask why Shell and Ruby are used instead of full cross-platforms languages?
-Power, effectiveness, and free and open-source OS ;-)
+Power, effectiveness, and free and open-source OS.
+This project was, and in fact still is, a side project without too much ambitions with naive implementations.
+Feel free to subit pull requests to improve it.

 ## Must-read note